 As detailed more fully in the section on English Learners, below, the ELD program implements both the California ELD Standards and the English Language Arts/English Language Development Framework for California Public Schools (ELA/ELD Framework).
-MCMS' ELD goals are directly aligned with the goals detailed in the ELD Standards and Framework to "ensure that ELs are fully supported as they:
+Mayacamas' ELD goals are directly aligned with the goals detailed in the ELD Standards and Framework to "ensure that ELs are fully supported as they:

-- Read, analyze, interpret, and create a variety of literary and informational text types; - Develop an understanding of how language is a complex, dynamic, and social resource for making meaning; - Develop an understanding of how content is organized in different text types across disciplines using text organization and structure, language features, and vocabulary depending on purpose and audience; - Become aware that different languages and varieties of English exist; - Recognize their home languages and cultures as resources to value in their own right and to draw upon in order to build proficiency in English; - Contribute actively to class and group discussions by asking questions, responding appropriately, and providing useful feedback; - Demonstrate knowledge of content through oral presentations, writing, collaborative conversations, and multimedia; and - Develop proficiency in shifting registers based on task, purpose, audience, and text type."
-133
+- Read, analyze, interpret, and create a variety of literary and informational text types; - Develop an understanding of how language is a complex, dynamic, and social resource for making meaning; - Develop an understanding of how content is organized in different text types across disciplines using text organization and structure, language features, and vocabulary depending on purpose and audience; - Become aware that different languages and varieties of English exist;

+- Recognize their home languages and cultures as resources to value in their own right and to draw upon in order to build proficiency in English; - Contribute actively to class and group discussions by asking questions, responding appropriately, and providing useful feedback; - Demonstrate knowledge of content through oral presentations, writing, collaborative conversations, and multimedia; and - Develop proficiency in shifting registers based on task, purpose, audience, and text type."132

-Based on substantial research proving the benefits of a structured English integration program, MCMS will implement a comprehensive structured, integrative program in every classroom for our EL students.
-Teachers will use the ELD standards to assist planning and assessing EL progress, and students with limited English proficiency will receive the same academic content as students who are native English speakers.
+Based on substantial research proving the benefits of both designated and integrated language learning approaches, Mayacamas will implement a designated ELD program through Learning Lab and a comprehensive structured, integrative program in every classroom for our EL students.
+Teachers will use the ELD standards to assist in planning and assessing EL progress, and students with limited English proficiency will receive the same academic content as students who are native English speakers.

 All instruction will be in English, with teachers using Specifically Designed Academic Instruction in English ("SDAIE") and Guided Language Acquisition Design ("GLAD") strategies to enhance the English language development of EL students.
-134 These strategies implement strong teaching techniques and are therefore effective for English-only students as well.
+133 These strategies implement strong teaching techniques and are therefore effective for English-only students as well.
 SDAIE provides (1) access to the core curriculum, (2) English language development, and (3) opportunities for social integration into the multicultural classroom community.
 Examples of utilizing SDAIE strategies include supporting verbal explanations with nonverbal cues and designing appropriate learning sequences, such as building upon prior knowledge.
 Language acquisition also will be enhanced by exposing students to experiences in a variety of learning modalities (kinesthetic, auditory, and visual) that correspond to the subject matter and grade level curriculum.
 (Please see English Learner section below for extensive details on our ELD program and support for EL students.)

 The second tier of our ELD approach is explicit/designated ELD, which will be offered during the Learning Lab block four days per week.
-Starting in Y3, we will have a full-time EL Coordinator on staff who will oversee the entire EL program, including providing direct instruction with our EL students for designated ELD, as well as collaborating with our faculty to differentiate strategies and instruction based on individual EL students' needs in the classroom.
+Starting in year 3, we will have a full-time EL Coordinator on staff who will oversee the entire EL program, including providing direct instruction with our EL students for designated ELD and collaborating with faculty to differentiate strategies and instruction based on individual EL students' needs in the classroom.
 This substantial allocation of resources is indicative of the school's dedication to EL achievement.
-Prior to hiring
+Prior to hiring an EL Coordinator, the Head of School will serve as the EL Coordinator and may designate some responsibilities to qualified teacher(s).